Panerai Luminor 70th anniversary collection

 The result of all this is a watch that looks like it is a prop from the Tron movie.
 It has that unrealistically futuristic vibe in the same way a concept car does.
 The difference here is though that this over the top design made it beyond a late night product pitch and actually became a real products.
 With 44 mm in diameter and 15.6 mm thickness, this watch will stand out both in the day, and especially in the night.

-The collection is offered in three case variants, those being in Carbotech for $16,000, and in Titanium or Fibratech for $19,000 each.
-These are all cool choices that go with the modern appeal of this watch, but those prices are for my taste way too steep, especially if you consider what that money gets you with the competition.
-There is however a silver lining here that helps make these prices feel less rough.
-The watch is offered with a 70-year guarantee.
+The collection is offered in three case variants, those being in Carbotech, and in Titanium or Fibratech for These are all cool choices that go with the modern appeal of this watch with the watches being offered with a 70-year guarantee.
 Let that sink in.
-With this kind of guarantee, a spoiled 20 year old who gets this watch will probably die before this service will run out.

 Overall, I like this watch, not for what it is but for the discussions it will enable.
 On the one side I personally hope other manufacturers will decide to get a little creative with the lume application and play with it beyond the purely functional aspect.
 On the other side I would be happy to see a trend for longer guarantees.
 With prices being where they are, I think it would only be fair and matching with product identity if Rolex, for example, introduced a 10, 50, or even 100 year guarantee for watches.
 I think this would really help establish the narrative of luxury watches being made to last, possibly beyond the initial purchaser’s own life.